junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Cass meets his eyes and nods, "So are you, Dean.
 I'm very glad you're okay."

-Dean studies his face, and Cass holds his stare -- actually, from where Sam is, it looks like they are just both silently studying each other, looking for tiniest trace of something ominous hidden inside, as if they didn't pretty much spend every second of the last couple hours together.
+Dean studies his face, and Cass holds his stare -- actually, from where Sam is, it looks like they are just both silently researching each other, microscoping and dissecting, looking for tiniest trace of something ominous hidden inside, as if they didn't pretty much spend every second of the last couple hours together.

 "How are you really, Cass?"
 Dean breaks first, voice soft.
 Judging by how Cass parts his lips and pauses, he was beaten by a millisecond by the same question he was just about to ask Dean.